Elder law (Massachusetts)

-Elder law denotes the law, regulations, and prevailing good legal practices applicable to a range of issues affecting individuals aged 65 and over.
+Elder law in the commonwealth of Massachusetts denotes the law, regulations, and prevailing good legal practices applicable to a range of issues affecting individuals aged 65 and over.
 The subject matter of elder law arises from careful legal analysis of the concerns of elders and their caregivers as to planning for foreseeable circumstances (e.g., property or capacity) and dealing with harmful situations (e.g., abuse or neglect).